mopperwhite/xht/README.md

 ## Remote Control

-To use remote control, two devices should be prepared.
+To use remote control, there should be two devices prepared.

 Open [http://localhost:8000/#/remote](http://127.0.0.1:8000/#/remote) in the browsers and type a pair code in both devices, and they will be a control-pair.